WhereToGoForMyHoliday.com

 The visitors who rave most about Madrid are the long-stay residents – and there is something captivating about the city.
 The Museo del Prado, the Reina Sofía and the Bernabéu Stadium, for a different type of culture.
 Just avoid Madrid in August, when the entire city shuts down for the summer holidays.

-As a visitor, you should realise that Milan does not have the breadth of monuments and standout tourist attractions as of other Italian cities.
+Visitors should be aware that Milan that Milan does not have the breadth of monuments and standout tourist attractions as of other Italian cities.
 This is primarily a business focused city, which reveres in sophistication and looking good.

 Duomo milan